RahimGuerfi/spongebob-eye-movement-fun/README.md

 ## 🖱️ Follow Mouse App

-Mouse your computer mouse around the screen and see how the images react to your movements.
+Move your computer mouse around the screen and see how the images react to your movements.

 ## ⚡ Technologies